pyunity/pyunity/README.md

 ``python setup.py install``.
 This issue is being worked on and you can see its progress at this `issue <https://github.com/rayzchen/pyunity/issues/6>`_.

-Sometimes on Linux machines, Pygame cannot be installed via pip: in that case, use the package manager.
-For example, on Ubuntu:

-    > sudo apt-get install python3-pygame

 ### Importing
 To start using pyunity, you must import it.